Research Expertise and Interest

 chemical biology, molecular biology, structure/function relationships in proteins, catalytic and biological properties of enzymes, cellular signaling, nitric oxide synthase, soluble guanylate cyclase, gas sensing, cellulose degradation, polysaccharide monooxygenases

 Michael Marletta is a Professor in the Department of Chemistry and the Department of Molecular and Cell Biology.
 He is the CH and Annie Li Chair in the Molecular Biology of Diseases.
 Questions under investigation in his laboratory lie at the interface of chemistry and biology with a particular emphasis on the study of protein function and enzyme reaction mechanisms and a focus on molecular answers to complex function in biology.

 NO Signaling and gas sensing

 The lab has recently investigated cellulose degradation with the hope of getting past a long-standing bottleneck in producing biofuels from feedstock.
-We assumed organisms that efficiently degrade cellulose such as the fungus Neurospora, must have an enzyme repertoire beyond those that utilize hydrolytic general acid and base catalysis.
-Using transcriptomics, knockouts, and quantitative proteomics, we discovered a new class of copper-dependent hydroxylases, termed polysaccharide monooxygenases (PMOs), which play a significant role in cellulose degradation.
+They assumed organisms that efficiently degrade cellulose such as the fungus Neurospora, must have an enzyme repertoire beyond those that utilize hydrolytic general acid and base catalysis.
+Using transcriptomics, knockouts, and quantitative proteomics, They discovered a new class of copper-dependent hydroxylases, termed polysaccharide monooxygenases (PMOs), which play a significant role in cellulose degradation.
 Structure and function relationships are currently under study.
 In addition, PMOs have been found in fungal and bacterial pathogens as well as some thought to be involved in development.
 Study of these novel PMOs is underway.